louis-tru/quark/docs/CURRENT_WORK.md

 The current algorithm and data contracts are documented in Chinese in `test/compute_aa/README.md`.

+The CPU construction pass has now been tightened around a thread-local `LinearAllocator`: temporary tile/backdrop buckets use arena-backed arrays, ordinary Compute AA records skip unnecessary construction/destruction, path translation has a multiply-free fast path, and edge/tile traversal avoids several repeated calculations.
+Treat CPU-side prototype optimization as mostly complete for now; the next profiling and optimization work should focus on GPU coverage/composition, dispatch shape, buffer upload/reuse, and reducing CPU-to-GPU synchronization.

 The ObjC++ prototype passed a focused syntax check.
 Direct command-line Metal shader compilation was unavailable in the assistant sandbox because `xcrun` could not locate the separately installed Metal Toolchain; validate the visual